We welcome your application for the St. Catherine University MSW/MAHS.

 Please read the application instructions below before completing the online application at the bottom of this page.

-If you would like to begin with the MSW coursework, the priority application deadline for summer 2021/fall 2021 consideration is January 10.
-We are still accepting applications on a space available basis.
+If you would like to begin with the MSW coursework, the priority application deadline is January 10.

 If you would like to begin with MAHS coursework, the application priority deadlines are July 1 (fall) and December 1 (spring).
 Applications received after the deadline will be considered on a space available basis.